Y0Coss/docs-fork/pages/hosted_private_cloud/nutanix_on_ovhcloud/32-move-to-nutanix/guide.en-gb.md

 > [!warning]
 > OVHcloud provides services for which you are responsible, with regard to their configuration and management.
 It is therefore your responsibility to ensure that they work properly.
 >
 > This guide is designed to assist you as much as possible with common tasks.
-Nevertheless, we recommend contacting a specialist provider if you experience any difficulties or doubts when it comes to managing, using or setting up a service on a server.
+However, we recommend reaching out to the [OVHcloud Professional Services](https://www.ovhcloud.com/professional-services/) team or a [specialized provider](https://partner.ovhcloud.com/directory/) if you encounter difficulties or have any doubts about managing, using, or setting up a service on a server.
 >
 > Some options, such as the use of compression or deduplication, require specific licences provided by Nutanix through OVHcloud.
 Please contact OVHcloud Sales for more information.
+>
+> Finally, if the procedure involves a VMware service on OVHcloud, the intervention of [OVHcloud Professional Services](https://www.ovhcloud.com/professional-services/) is mandatory.

 ## Requirements